JimDesu/basis-lang/spec.md

 The seven restrictions are jointly necessary for fexpr ceiling-tracking to be sound under static analysis.
 Each restriction closes a channel by which a fexpr could escape `D`; absent any one of them, the soundness argument requires per-channel reasoning that the language declines to undertake.
 The collected restrictions are conservative &mdash; some channels closed by them might admit a more nuanced rule under additional analysis machinery (the &sect;6.14 fexpr-tainting axis is one such direction, applied selectively in &sect;8.12 to admit command-reference fexpr-typed bindings).
 ---

-## 9. Classes, Witnesses, and Dispatch
+## 9. Concepts, Witnesses, and Dispatch

-**Terminology note (for readers of earlier drafts).** Two renames are in force throughout this specification.
-What earlier drafts called an *instance* (the `.instance` declaration that a type satisfies a class) is now a **witness** &mdash; a *named* declaration, &sect;9.4 &mdash; and the term *instance* is retired from the class system.
-What earlier drafts called the runtime *witness* (the pointer in a slot's third word, the hidden dispatch parameter) is now simply the **dictionary** (or *dictionary pointer* where the pointer-ness matters); the pointed-to structure and the pointer share the one term, context distinguishing them. *Member* denotes type-membership: a type with a witness for a class is a member of that class.

-Classes are Basis's mechanism for declaring **type contracts** &mdash; named interfaces that a type may declare to satisfy, with each satisfaction providing concrete implementations of the contract's required commands.
-Classes are not constructors and not classes-in-the-OOP-sense; the language has no class-level inheritance, no virtual methods on values, and no notion of "instance state" tied to a class.
-A class is a static declaration of "what a type must support to be a member"; a witness is a static declaration of "this type supports this class, by way of these implementations."
+Concepts are Basis's mechanism for declaring **type contracts** &mdash; named interfaces that a type may declare to satisfy, with each satisfaction providing concrete implementations of the contract's required commands.
+Concepts are not constructors and not OOP concepts; the language has no inheritance among them, no virtual methods on values, and no notion of "instance state" tied to a concept.
+A concept is a static declaration of "what a type must support to be a member"; a witness is a static declaration of "this type supports this concept, by way of these implementations."

-This section specifies the class-and-witness declaration surfaces, the single-implementing-type discipline, the dispatch resolution sequence, the dictionary-slot model that backs dispatch at runtime, the coherence rules that govern multiple competing witness declarations across modules, and the interactions with overloading, partial application, buffer-backed-type identity, variants, and fexprs.
+This section specifies the concept-and-witness declaration surfaces, the single-implementing-type discipline, the dispatch resolution sequence, the dictionary-slot model that backs dispatch at runtime, the coherence rules that govern multiple competing witness declarations across modules, and the interactions with overloading, partial application, buffer-backed-type identity, variants, and fexprs.

-### 9.1 Classes
+### 9.1 Concepts

-A class declaration introduces a contract that types may declare to satisfy.
+A concept declaration introduces a contract that types may declare to satisfy.
 The form is:

-    .class C : signature-list
+    .concept C : signature-list
-    .class C[type-parameters] : signature-list
+    .concept C[type-parameters] : signature-list

-where `C` is the class name (uppercase-initial), the optional bracket form declares zero or more type parameters of the class, and `signature-list` is the sequence of command signatures the class requires its members to provide.
+where `C` is the concept name (uppercase-initial), the optional bracket form declares zero or more type parameters of the concept, and `signature-list` is the sequence of command signatures the concept requires its members to provide.
 Each signature may include a default body (making it `.cmd` form) or omit one (making it `.decl` form, signature only); the default body, when present, is used as the implementation for any witness that does not provide its own.

-**The canonical default witness family.** A class body may additionally contain at most one bare-head `.witness` item &mdash; the class *declaring its canonical witness*:
+**The canonical default witness family.** A concept body may additionally contain at most one bare-head `.witness` item &mdash; the concept *declaring its canonical witness*:

 ```
-.class Ord :
+.concept Ord :
     .witness Ascending                  ; the canonical default family for Ord
     .decl ...
 ```

-The item is head-only with the class implied by enclosure (restating the class is disallowed &mdash; one spelling).
-It declares the family (&sect;9.4) when no other declaration of that head exists in the module, and otherwise references it, with class agreement checked.
-Its effect is one tier of the resolution precedence (&sect;9.15): where a `(Subject, Class)` resolution would otherwise be ambiguous, the canonical family &mdash; if it has a *visible* member covering the pair &mdash; is selected.
+The item is head-only with the concept implied by enclosure (restating the concept is disallowed &mdash; one spelling).
+It declares the family (&sect;9.4) when no other declaration of that head exists in the module, and otherwise references it, with concept agreement checked.
+Its effect is one tier of the resolution precedence (&sect;9.15): where a `(Subject, Concept)` resolution would otherwise be ambiguous, the canonical family &mdash; if it has a *visible* member covering the pair &mdash; is selected.
 The default is **selection data only**: it never confers visibility, and an invisible member cannot act at a distance.
-Ownership is what makes the tier safe: only the class's own declaration may bless a default, no second default is grammatical anywhere, and third parties cannot inject or alter it &mdash; changes to the default are content changes of the class's own module.
+Ownership is what makes the tier safe: only the concept's own declaration may bless a default, no second default is grammatical anywhere, and third parties cannot inject or alter it &mdash; changes to the default are content changes of the concept's own module.
 Everyone else inhabits or overrides it by the ordinary means: qualified-head extension members (`.witness Core::Ascending[MyType] : Ord`), and `.using` or per-site naming, which outrank the default.

 Examples:

-    .class Eq : ...                              ; no type parameters
+    .concept Eq : ...                              ; no type parameters
-    .class Set[T] : ...                          ; one type parameter T
+    .concept Set[T] : ...                          ; one type parameter T
-    .class Map[K, V] : ...                       ; two type parameters K, V
+    .concept Map[K, V] : ...                       ; two type parameters K, V
-    .class Container[T:Itemable] : ...           ; one type parameter T, bounded to satisfy Itemable
+    .concept Container[T:Itemable] : ...           ; one type parameter T, bounded to satisfy Itemable

-Each type parameter may carry a **bound** &mdash; a class-constraint of the form `:Bound` after the parameter name &mdash; requiring that any binding of the parameter satisfy `Bound`.
-The class's signatures may reference the class's type parameters at any type position; bounds make available the class-method calls of the bound class on the parameter's value.
+Each type parameter may carry a **bound** &mdash; a concept-constraint of the form `:Bound` after the parameter name &mdash; requiring that any binding of the parameter satisfy `Bound`.
+The concept's signatures may reference the concept's type parameters at any type position; bounds make available the concept-method calls of the bound concept on the parameter's value.

-**Parameterized class names cannot be referenced bare.** `Container` alone is a static error; only `Container[A]`, `Container[B]`, etc. are valid type references.
+**Parameterized concept names cannot be referenced bare.** `Container` alone is a static error; only `Container[A]`, `Container[B]`, etc. are valid type references.
 Basis does not perform Java-style type erasure: `Container[A]` and `Container[B]` are distinct types unless `A` and `B` are the same type.

-**Class names used as types are existentially qualified per appearance &mdash; with two amendments.** When a class name (parameterized or not) appears as a parameter type in any signature, each appearance is *independently* existentially qualified &mdash; the appearances do not co-vary.
+**Concept names used as types are existentially qualified per appearance &mdash; with two exceptions.** When a concept name (parameterized or not) appears as a parameter type in any signature, each appearance is *independently* existentially qualified &mdash; the appearances do not co-vary.
 Consider two signature shapes for a hypothetical standalone command:

     .decl equals: Eq a, Eq b                     ; (a)  existential per appearance .decl equals: (T:Eq) a, T b                  ; (b)  bound type variable

 These mean different things. (a) admits `a` and `b` of any two types that each satisfy `Eq` &mdash; possibly different types from each other. (b) introduces a type variable `T` constrained to satisfy `Eq` and requires `a` and `b` to be of the *same* type.
 The two forms are the surface mechanisms for the existential and the bound-type-variable styles respectively, formalized as Case B and Case A at &sect;9.9.
-The per-appearance rule carries exactly two amendments: **the receiver position of a class-body signature denotes the member type** (below), and **positions sharing a declared variable co-vary in type** (below, and &sect;9.13) &mdash; everywhere else, including non-receiver appearances of a class's own name inside its own body, the rule stands verbatim.
+The per-appearance rule carries exactly two exceptions: **the receiver position of a concept-body signature denotes the member type** (below), and **positions sharing a declared variable co-vary in type** (below, and &sect;9.13) &mdash; everywhere else, including non-receiver appearances of a concept's own name inside its own body, the rule stands verbatim.

-**Member-type positions in class bodies: the receiver convention.** A class's signatures must be able to say "the implementing type" &mdash; the position that dispatch keys on (&sect;9.12) and that dictionary construction substitutes to the subject (&sect;9.8).
+**Member-type positions in concept bodies: the receiver convention.** A concept's signatures must be able to say "the implementing type" &mdash; the position that dispatch keys on (&sect;9.12) and that dictionary construction substitutes to the subject (&sect;9.8).
 No keyword exists for this; the surface is positional, with an optional variable, and **every variable carries its bound at first occurrence** (the language admits no unbound type-level variables):

 ```
-.class Showable :
+.concept Showable :
-    .decl Showable x :: show: String 'r     ; UNARY: a bare class name AT THE RECEIVER
+    .decl Showable x :: show: String 'r     ; UNARY: a bare concept name AT THE RECEIVER
                                             ;   denotes the member type &mdash; the common
                                             ;   case costs nothing

-.class Ord :
+.concept Ord :
     .decl (S:Ord) a :: ?before: S b         ; BINARY member contract: the signature
                                             ;   references the member type beyond the
                                             ;   receiver, so a MEMBER VARIABLE is